 Who doesn't love Italian food?
 Lasagna is one of our favorite dishes.
 Pumpkins are in season now, yeah!
 I am very happy that I cooked this tasty lasagna with pumpkin, spinach and bechamel sauce.
 Very yummy and comforting.
 For lasagna recipes you can use all kinds of veggies.
 For us, lasagna means packed with all sort of healthy vegetables and delicious flavors.
 Check out our vegetarian Mexican lasagna too.
 For the pumpkin lasagna, I used lasagna sheets made from lentils.
 Normally, lasagna is made of white flour sheets, which is less healty.

 The sauce for this recipe meal consists pumpkin, spinach and tomatoes, garlic and onion.
 Our vegan bechamel sauce is not made from cow milk and white flour.
 Instead, we use whole wheat flour and almond milk.
 Cruelty free and much more nutritious.
 Easy peasy!

 I don’t know why but oven-baked meals feel very cozy somehow, the oven warms up your home and it’s like the oven prepares a gift for you.
 What I love about the lasagna with pumpkin is that it's a real autumn recipe and the texture feels so surprisingly smooth.
 Mash the pumpkin and mix it with the spinach-tomato sauce.

 Sprinke the vegetarian lasagna with roasted sunflower seeds and noble yeast flakes.
 This recipe serves four people, but we can eat two days from it.
 That means we have a day off in the kitchen, yeah!

-- 1 butternut squash in pieces, don’t need to be peeled
+- Butternut, 1 piece, squash in pieces, don’t need to be peeled

 - In a second sauce pan heat the spinach until it’s warmed up and melted.
 Turn off the heat, add the tomato sauce and mix.